tkcharles/tessacharles/content/event/AOFSRR2024/index.md

 #  postcode: '94305'
 #  country: United States

-summary: Lecture on 'Basics of Light Sources'
+summary: Asia-Oceania Forum for Synchrotron Radiation Research (AOFSRR) School 2024.
+Lecture on 'Basics of Light Sources'
-abstract: Lecture on 'Basics of Light Sources'
+abstract: Asia-Oceania Forum for Synchrotron Radiation Research (AOFSRR) School 2024.
+Lecture on 'Basics of Light Sources'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.